NCI-CGR/GEMSCAN/docs/Running_on_NIH_Biowulf.rst

 	``cd <cloned repo dir>/workflow``

-- create a script that looks like this
+- You might want to create a submission script that looks like this

 	``#!/bin/bash
+	#SBATCH --time=2-00:00:00
 	#SBATCH -o <cloned repo dir>/workflow/snakemake.out
 	#SBATCH -e <cloned repo dir>/workflow/snakemake.err
 	module load singularity
 	snakemake  --profile profiles/biowulf --use-singularity --singularity-args "--bind /data/$USER,/fdb,/scratch,/lscratch" --jobs 100``

+	One thing to pay attention to is that if any data you use is not on the list of directories listed in the example script above, you will have to add them to --singularity-args after --bind, so that singularity will bind those folders as well.

 - Make sure you have a relatively updated Snakemake in your conda environment (>=5.26.1).
 Then activate the snakemake conda environment created in the installation step